MSU-HPC User Guide

 • New user accounts are requested by a supervisor/sponsor using the MSU HPC2 Account Management website.
 Only current Account Managers may be a supervisor/sponsor.
 The same website is used for project assignments.
 Users can only submit jobs to those Projects to which they have access.

 • All user accounts have an expiration date set by the supervisor/sponsor when the user account is requested.
 The maximum expiration date is 12 months from the initiation date.
-When a user account approaches its expiration date, the supervisor/sponsor is notified via email, and may extend the user account for up to one year, using the MSU online account management tools
+When a user account approaches its expiration date, the supervisor/sponsor is notified via email (at 30 and 15 days prior to expiration), and may extend the user account for up to one year, using the MSU online account management tools

 • Training updates are required each January 1.
 Users have until the end of January to comply, using the online MSU HPC2 Training and Password System, otherwise the user account is locked.